-An email notification pops up n the phone screen.
+An email notification pops up on the phone screen.
 This is something that happens numerous times a day and is usually met with a quick swipe and ignore.
 Today, however, something was different.
-You don’t recognize the sender and he preview of the contents of the email reads like an iRobot script.
+You don’t recognize the sender and the preview of the contents of the email reads like an iRobot script.
 “I am well aware (insert password) is your password.
 Let’s get right to the point.”
 Panic ensues, that password, how did they get that password?
 Continuing to read, you are hit with wave after wave of raw fear and shame.
 This person claims to have recorded you doing something shameful that if leaked would ruin your social and business endeavors.
-As your heart races, you are present with two options: “Ignore the email and the video is leaked or pay this person a random to have the videos deleted.”
+As your heart races, you are presented with two options: “Ignore the email and the video is leaked or pay this person a ransom to have the videos deleted.”
 Your mind races, you don’t remember doing what they said you did but what if, what if?
-You imagine a person in a dark hoodie in a dark room staring at their computer screen with malicious intent, they must be going through all your personal data.
+You imagine a person in a dark hoodie in a dark room staring at their computer screen with malicious intent.
+They must be going through all your personal data.
 You have become the victim of what is known as an extortion email scam.

 I feel violated!